ignaciourbina/stats-materials/README.md

 # 📊 Curated Course Materials for Statistics

 Welcome!
-This repository contains a comprehensive set of resources for teaching and learning statistics, meticulously developed by [Ignacio Urbina](https://iurbina.com).
+This repository contains a comprehensive set of resources for teaching and learning statistics, developed by [Ignacio Urbina](https://ignacio-urbina.com).
 The materials are designed to make statistics accessible and engaging for students and educators alike.

 ---